 Conclusions

-Photography of the wild animals and nature is an invaluable tool for documenting the habitat, ecology and behavioral biology of particular species by providing visual evidence of unique phenomenon and characteristics such as albinism and rare behavior.
-Photographic records of unusual organisms, such as albinos, are crucial for the analyses and comparison of color abnormalities across different species, populations and geographical regions.
-In this paper, we describe the occurrence of albinism in three wild ungulate species: Blue bull, Blackbuck and Indian Gazelle also known as Chinkara, in Rajasthan, India.
+Photography of wild animals and nature is an invaluable tool for documenting the habitat, ecology and behavioral biology of particular species by providing visual evidence of unique phenomenon and characteristics such as albinism and rare behavior.
+Photographic records of unusual organisms, such as albinos, are crucial for analyses and comparison of colour abnormalities across different species, populations and geographical regions.
+In this paper, we describe the occurrence of albinism in three wild ungulate species: Blue bull (Boselaphus tragocamelus), Blackbuck (Antilope cervicapra) and Indian Gazelle (Gazella bennettii) also known as Chinkara, in Rajasthan, India.

 References